Australian Government Pledges $3 Million to Medical Cannabis Research

 The multi-million-dollar grant will fund research that will investigate the therapeutic potential of medicinal cannabis for treating pain and other cancer symptoms, as well as managing the side effects that come with cancer treatments such as chemotherapy.

 Medical cannabis for cancer

-Australia’s health minister Greg Hunt at a fundraising walk organized by the English-born Australian singer Olivia Newton-John, who became an advocate for medical cannabis after she began to relive the pain caused by her own breast cancer.
+Australia’s health minister Greg Hunt made the funding announcement at a fundraising walk organized by the English-born Australian singer Olivia Newton-John, who became an advocate for medical cannabis after she began using cannabis oils to relive the pain caused by her own breast cancer.

 “Since her own battle, Ms Olivia Newton-John has been an advocate for breast cancer awareness and research, and through her personal experience and ongoing efforts has helped shine a light on the benefits associated with medicinal cannabis,” he said in a press statement.

 “An open and contestable grant opportunity will fund research, that will provide further evidence into an area of increasing interest in Australia and globally.”

 Cannabis and cannabinoids have previously been studied for their potential anti-cancer and anti-tumor effects.